FDio/vpp/docs/gettingstarted/developers/fib20/attachedexport.rst

 Attached Export
 ^^^^^^^^^^^^^^^^

-Extranets make prefixes in VRF A also reachable from VRF B. VRF A is the export VRF, B the import.
-Consider this route in the export VRF;
+Extranets make prefixes in table A also reachable from table B. Table A is the export table, B the import.
+Consider this route in the export table;

 .. code-block:: console